1. What’s your story? Where are you from?

 I got trained in the art of design from MIT Institute of Design, Pune, India and I have been educated in boarding schools all my life (Nainital & Lucknow, Pune, India), though my roots belong to Lakhimpur Kheri (U.P), a small town in India.

 2. Tell us about your aesthetic.

 I really like working with geometric shapes, type, elements and bright colors.
-I like branding and illustrations projects but if I have to talk about a brief then I would say a brief which gives me challenge to try something new and different definitely is the type of project I love working the most on. it enhances my skill and it is fun to solve a problem.
-Also I love type and print.
+I like branding and illustrations projects but if I have to talk about a brief then I would say a brief which gives me the challenge to try something new and different definitely is the type of project I love working the most on. it enhances my skill and it is fun to solve a problem.
+Also, I love type and print.

 3. What is your favourite medium and why?

 I love using adobe illustrator and photoshop also I like painting on paper at times.